sedostheatre/sedos.co.uk/input/regular-events/sedance.md

 PRICES (card and contactless payments only):

 You can either pay a drop-in price each week or pay for a block of classes in advance, which works out cheaper.
-These block bookings are valid from September through to July (exact dates depend on when we take a summer break).

 **Sedos members**